 Primary PE & Sports Premium - Introduction

-The Government has dedicated over £450 million upon improving the quality of physical education and sport within all UK primary schools from 2013-2016.
-The funding is also allotted to address the improvement of children’s healthy lifestyles with provision also made towards promoting other aspects of learning that impact upon health and well-being.
+The Government has dedicated over £450 million to improving the quality of physical education and sport within all UK primary schools from 2013-2016.
+This funding is allotted to address the improvement of children’s healthy lifestyles, with provision also made towards promoting other aspects of learning that impact upon health and well-being.

 Hayes Primary PESS Premium Objectives: